Rebilly/api-definitions/openapi/description.md

 Rate limits are applied to the organization, and not to the API key.
 Currently, rate limits are enforced for non-GET endpoints in sandbox environment and they are set to 3000 requests per 10 minutes.
 Exact numbers of consumed requests can be found in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers in the response.
-In the event that the rate limit is exceeded, the API will return a `429 Too Many Requests` response and a `X-RateLimit-Retry-After` header with the UTC timestamp when the rate limit will be reset/replenished.
+In the event that the rate limit is exceeded, the API returns a `429 Too Many Requests` response and a `X-RateLimit-Retry-After` header with the UTC timestamp when the rate limit resets/replenishes.